KonfyDE/MERN-APP/README.md

 # MERN App

-This repository contains a simple MERN app as part of the **Deploying a Production ready React-Express App on EC2 with CI/CD** gist tutorial which you can find [here](https://gist.github.com/rmiyazaki6499/b564b40e306707c8ff6ca9c67d38fb6f)
+This repository contains a simple MERN app as part of the **Deploying a Production ready React-Express App on EC2 with CI/CD**

 ## Table of Contents